 However, research has it that most employees will avoid reporting their condition to the management not unless it is a common issue that leaks its way to the management.

 Causes of food poisoning.

-Food is contaminated at any point in its preparation.
+Food and its the effects of food contamination normally start at the point in its preparation.
 This means that food may be contaminated during processing, production, or when cooking.
 The common causes of food poisoning are, therefore;

 - Handling of cooking materials with dirty hands.